WangLabHKUST/CELLO/CELLOR/Rcode/CELLOR.md

 ## Datasets

-The input SAVI report (input.savi.report.txt) consists of a list of genetic variants from 90 glioblastoma patients.
+The input SAVI report (input.savi.txt) consists of a list of genetic variants from 90 glioblastoma patients.

 ## Loading required R packages